pelcam/holbertonschool-hbnb/README.md

-#HBnB project made by Achraf Jedi and Camille Pelletier for Holberton School
+#HBnB project made by Camille Pelletier for Holberton School